 - Please take your rubbish home with you (there are no bins or other facilities),

 - Drive carefully and consider neighbours when parking,

 - Walk on tracks and be careful not to trample areas of revegetation or river banks,

-- Don’t use sunscreen, insect repellent or soap as it impacts water quality and critters who live in the creek.
+- Don’t use sunscreen, insect repellent or soap as it impacts water quality and the critters who live in the creek.

 Promised Land Loop Road is a bit of a misnomer since the Tallowwood Point bridge was deemed unsafe in late 2019, which means it is no longer a loop.
 Crossing Never Never Creek on foot is possible if water levels are low, but the rocks can be slippery and the banks are steep.
 Bicycles would need to be carried across.